 5. Can special libraries participate in Lynx?

 Unfortunately, special libraries may not participate in the EBSCO package due to restrictions imposed by the vendor’s contractual relationships with selected publishers.

 6. Why doesn’t the package include databases from other vendors that were part of the open trials in January & February of 2012 (GALE, ProQuest, Britannica, Scholastic)?

 The former Committee (known as AIRS) did evaluate all manner of vendor products, held open trials, conducted surveys and focus groups.
 We did negotiate with vendors other than EBSCO, but unfortunately could not arrive at any other agreements that would be affordable for our state.
-However, CLiC and the State Library are evaluating ways to work with vendors on other database cooperative purchases in the future.
+However, CLiC is evaluating ways to work with vendors on other database cooperative purchases in the future.

 7. Is there a rolling deadline for sign-up, or must all libraries that are interested be signed up by a certain date?

 Yes and no!
 New libraries that sign up for the EBSCO package between May and June 15 can be assured their library access will be turned on (July 1) to the new EBSCO databases.
 Current subscribing libraries will be asked to renew by June 15 through our online order | renewal system.
 Contact us with any questions you have about timing or issues with meeting this deadline.